How can NVC be more effectively applied when responding to situations that involve extreme violence?

 “At times it was painful to see certain responses, as they were so incongruent with my own embodied experience of having to flee a war-zone and see my country being violently attacked.
 It made me realize that the NVC curriculum, despite its focusing on human needs and compassion, does not prepare us well to respond to situations that involve extreme violence.”

-With this realization, Kateryna reached out to Auke van Nimwegen to create a course with her.
+With this realization, Kateryna reached out to friend and mentor Auke van Nimwegen to create a course with her.
 Auke is an expert in Spiral Dynamics— a model and language that offers more understanding of human nature, different worldviews, and conflicts both on a personal and geo-political level.

 This 4-week course will introduce the Spiral Dynamics model and use it to study the evolution of human needs, values, and life conditions.
 You will also study the geo-political situation in Europe that has led to the invasion of Russia into Ukraine.